Elyon74/Godot-project/README.md

 # Godot-projects
-Two different godot projects one with godot 3.2.4 beta and one with godot 4
+Two different godot projects one with godot 3.2.4 rc1 and one with godot 4